zerebos/BetterDiscordAddons/README.md

 A series of plugins and themes for BetterDiscord.
 For support or announcements on any of them visit [my (Zere's) server](http://discord.zackrauen.com/).

 ## Plugins
+ - [AccountDetailsPlus](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/AccountDetailsPlus) - Lets you view popout, nickname and more from your account panel at the bottom.
  - [BDContextMenu](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/BDContextMenu) - Adds BD shortcuts to the settings context menu.
  - [BetterFormattingRedux](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/BetterFormattingRedux) - A rewrite of Anxeal's BetterFormatting that includes new options and settings.
  - [BetterRoleColors](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/BetterRoleColors) - Adds server-based role colors to typing, voice, popouts, modals and more!